Town crier: North America

-There have been town criers in North America ever since Europeans have been coming to the continent.
+There have been town criers in North America ever since Europeans have been coming to the continent, and the First Nations peoples including the Nakota and Comanches have had the eyapaha (village crier).
 There are records throughout the 16th century of town criers in Mexico, Peru, and Panama.
 During the 1830s and 40s Halifax, Nova Scotia had as many as four in the city.
 All through the American Colonies and beyond, such as Santa Fe, New Mexico; Boston, Massachusetts and Stamford, Connecticut had criers during the mid 17th century.
 In some places, the office of town crier persisted into the early 20th century.
 At least as recently as 1904, Los Angeles and several adjacent towns had official town criers.
 The town of Provincetown, Massachusetts, has had an active Town Crier from the 1840s up to the present day.

 Asia

 India

 In many parts of India, the village crier traditionally carried a rustic drum to call public attention, following up with the message.